-What to do in Miami
+Things to do in Miami

-What to do in Miami
+Things to do in Miami

 Venetian Pool | Coral Gables

-Sure it's not like Florida is short on natural pools, but this particular one boasts Italian villa's facade built into it's quarry.
+Sure it's not like Florida is short on natural pools, but this particular one boasts an Italian villa's facade built into its quarry.
 Making for what is arguably the most beautiful natural pool in the country.
 Call it glamorized nature, but we thought you'd enjoy an invigorating splash and a more local experience.
 We're not joking about the invigorating thing, the water is glacial, crisp and clean.
 Good for groups, great for families, but beware of crowded weekends and aquatic aerobics.

-Haulover Sandbar | Miami
+Haulover Sandbar | Biscayne Bay

 Dining in Riverside | Riverside